 Spring is my favourite season.
 I love the fact that the plants in gardens, roadsides, and parks start strutting their stuff, with changes every day.
 My own gardens don’t disappoint me every spring.
 In fact, I am known to just wander/putter around enjoying the new growth on a daily basis.
-If you too love spring blossoms, here are a few plants blooming in spring to consider for your yard and gardens…
+If you too love cheery blossoms in spring, here are a few spring-blooming plants to consider for your yard and gardens…

 My spring starts off with the star magnolia in my front yard.
 From afar, the blossoms look like pom poms, brightening up my yard even before the leaves emerge.
-Up close they are even more spectacular:
+Up close they are even more spectacular.
+This tree gets more gorgeous every year.
+I have complete strangers stopping to take pictures of this spring-blooming favourite.

 Another magnolia blooms a bit later in my backyard.
 This beauty is the Ann variety, with blossoms that change in shape as they progress…